erinjhu/habit-stacker/notes.md

 * quantify habits (e.g. how many cups of water, how many pushups done)
 * habit counter for other things like doing work
 * friend streaks
+* a timemr so that you actually do the habit instead of clicking away. option to configure how long you want the timer for
+* customizable dashboard for which stats to show

 **Done**
 * choosing custom habits for different websites
 * streak counter
 * popup comes every time you refresh a website. instead, allow the user to change the frequency
+* a small calendar to show days where the user completed a habit

 -----------------------------